NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 Amari Cooper in 2018 With Raiders: 6 Games 22 REC 280 YDS 1 TD With Cowboys: 6 Games 40 REC 642 YDS 6 TD https://t.co/5ZLHBAU6lS

-Since the trade, Dak Prescott has procured a 74.1 completion percentage and 8.1 yards per pass attempt.
+Since the trade, quarterback Dak Prescott has procured a 74.1 completion percentage and 8.1 yards per pass attempt.
 A vertical threat keeping defenses honest has helped Ezekiel Elliott amass a whopping 970 total yards and five touchdowns in those six clashes.

 Yet the Cowboys, who have permitted an NFL-high 48 sacks, could struggle to protect Prescott without one of their mainstays.
-Pro Bowl guard Zack Martin will miss the first game of his career due to a knee injury.
+Pro Bowl guard Zack Martin will miss a game for the first time in his career because of a knee injury.

 Jon Machota @jonmachota